Marin County Fish and Wildlife

 The Marin Fish and Wildlife Commission is accepting proposals for conservation and education grants to help local nonprofits promote environmental education and habitat restoration projects in Marin County.

-The application deadline is March 2nd.
+The application deadline is on the first Monday of March.
 Grants typically do not exceed $5,000.
 Approximately a dozen nonprofits are awarded grants annually through the program.

 The Marin County Fish and Wildlife Commission advises the Marin County Board of Supervisors on expenditures of funds obtained through fines levied for fish and wildlife violations in Marin.
 The funds are designated by Section 13100 of the Fish and Game Code to be used to enhance fish and wildlife resources in the county and for public education.